n8n-io/n8n-docs/docs/credentials/add-edit-credentials.md

 ## Create a credential

 1. Select the <span class="inline-image">![universal create resource icon](/_images/common-icons/universal-resource-button.png)</span> **button** in the upper-left corner of the side menu.
 Select credential.
 2. If your n8n instance supports projects, you’ll also need to choose whether to create the credential inside your personal space or a specific project you have access to.
-If you’re using the community version, it will always be created inside your personal space.
+If you’re using the community version, it is always created inside your personal space.
 3. Select the app or service you wish to connect to

-Alternatively
+Or

 1. Using the <span class="inline-image">![universal create resource icon](/_images/common-icons/universal-resource-button.png)</span> **Create** button in the upper-right corner from either the **Overview** page or a specific project.
 Select Credential.
-2. If you’re doing this from the **Overview page**, the workflow will be added to your personal space.
-If you’re doing this from inside a project, the workflow will be added to that specific project.
+2. If you’re doing this from the **Overview page**, the credential is created inside your personal space.
+If you’re doing this from inside a project, the credential is created inside that specific project.
 3. Select the app or service you wish to connect to

 You can also create new credential in the credential drop down when editing a node on the workflow editor.